pedersen-fisheries-lab/sspm/paper.md

 The package follows an object oriented design, making use of the S4 class systems.
 The different classes in the package work together to produce a stepwise workflow  (\autoref{fig:workflow}).

+The key workflow steps are:

-1. The first pillar of the package's design is the concept of boundary data, the spatial polygons that sets the boundary of the spatial model.
-The boundary data is ingested into a `sspm_boundary` object with a call to `spm_as_boundary()`.
+1. Delineation of the boundary of the region of interest for the model.
+Boundary data is provided as a shapefile and converted into a `sspm_boundary` object with a call to `spm_as_boundary()`.
-2. The boundary data is then discretized into a `sspm_discrete_boundary` object with the `spm_discretize()` function, dividing the boundary area into discrete patches.
+2. The region within the boundary is discretized into patches with the `spm_discretize()` function, creating a `sspm_discrete_boundary` object.
-3. The second pillar is the recognition of 3 types of data: **trawl**, **predictors**, and **catch** (i.e. harvest).
-The next step in the workflow is to ingest the data into `sspm_dataset` objects via a call to `spm_as_dataset()`.
+3. The `spm_as_dataset()` function turns user-provided data frames of raw observations into `sspm_dataset` objects that explicitly track locations, data types, and aggregation scales for each input. `sspm` recognizes three types of data: **trawl** (i.e. biomass estimates from scientific surveys), **predictors**, and **catch** (i.e. harvest).
-4. The first proper modelling step is to smooth the biomass and predictors data by combining a `sspm_dataset`, and a `sspm_discrete_boundary`.
-The user specifies a gam formula with custom smooth terms.
-The output is still a `sspm_dataset` object with a `smoothed_data` slot which contains the smoothed predictions for all patches.
+4. The `spm_smooth` function use spatiotemporal GAM models to smooth the biomass and predictor data, based on the spatial structure from `sspm_discrete_boundary`.
+The user specifies a GAM formula with custom smooth terms.
+The output is another `sspm_dataset` object with a `smoothed_data` slot which contains the smoothed predictions for all patches.
-5. Then, catch is integrated into the biomass data by calling `spm_aggregate_catch` on the two `sspm_dataset` that contains catch and smoothed biomass.
-Productivity and (both log and non log) is calculated at this step.
+5. The `spm_aggregate_catch` function aggregates catch into patches and years, and calculates patch-specific productivity for each year as the ratio of estimated biomass density plus catch from the next year, divided by estimated biomass density of the current year.
+The result is returned as a `sspm_dataset`.
-6. The next step consists in combining all relevant datasets for the modelling of productivity (i.e. the newly created productivity dataset and the predictor(s) dataset(s)) with a call to `sspm()`.
-Additionally, the user may apply lags to the variables with `spm_lag()` and determine the split between testing and training data with `spm_split()`.
+6. The `sspm` function combines productivity and predictor datasets into a single dataset.
+Additionally, the user may create lagged versions of predictors with `spm_lag()` and split data into testing and training sets for model validation with `spm_split()` at this stage.
-7. The second modelling step consists in modelling productivity per se.
-Once again, a gam formula with custom syntax is used.
+7. The `spm()` function is used to fit a SSPM model to the output of step 6, using a GAM model with custom syntax able to model a range of SSPMs.
+The output is an [OBJECT_TYPE] object.
-8. The resulting object contains the model fit.
-Predictions can be obtained using the built-in `predict()` method, and plots with the `plot()` method.
+8. Predictions from the fitted model can be obtained using the built-in `predict()` method, and plots with the `plot()` method.

 ![The sspm workflow.\label{fig:workflow}](figures/flowchart.png){width=90%}